Electric buses being charged banner image

 About Us

-• Using a common data platform to track progress on the actions needed for local emissions reduction
+• Supporting use of a common data platform – ClimateView - to track progress on the actions required to reduce emissions.

 We also know that climate change is not just about emissions, and that understanding and delivering the wider benefits of climate action, notably for adaptation, nature, health and inequality, are vital to society and critical to net zero delivery.